 Civilians & Mentors

-When you realize that nearly 1% of the population provides the freedom and protection for the other 99%, you start to understand the magnitude of what just a fraction of our "community" does for the rest of us.
-When you also realize that when you enlist in the military, you are provided with a chain of command, a community of brothers and sisters and a process to follow for advancement or for warfare.
+We need to realize that less than 1% of the population provides the freedom and protection for the other 99%.
+We need to understand the magnitude of what just a fraction of our "community" does for the rest of us.
+When we also realize that an enlistment in the military provides an individual with a chain of command, a community of brothers and sisters and a process to follow for advancement.
+They are also trained to depend on each other to win our nation's wars.
 By following this protocol, the men and women who serve our nation are provided a pathway to excel in their roles.
 They recognize the importance of their role and how their role contributes to the success of a mission.

 However, when the men and women transition out of the military, they lose their chain of command, the processes and procedures they are familiar with and have to create a new identity as they choose a new role in the civilian world.

 That is where our community - a community of civilians and mentors that need to step up and establish a new chain of command, a sense of community and walk with them so they can transition successfully into the civilian world.

 How can you serve those who have served us?

 Join our Task Force and learn how you can help the men and woman who have served us have a successful transition into their "Next Mission."

 It is our turn to serve...
 Please take a few moments to meet some of the OCS community who are engaged civilians.
 They represent the organizations that serve our Veterans, they are truly exceptional people.